Sohmteee/Velocity/README.md

 * You may **not** redistribute, sell, reverse engineer, or modify the application source code.
 * The software is provided "as is" without warranty of any kind.

-For the full legal text, please refer to the `LICENSE.txt` file included with this application.
+For the full legal text, please refer to the [LICENSE.md](LICENSE.md) file included with this application.

 Copyright © 2025 Sohmtee.
 All rights reserved.